Gozargah/Marzban/README.md

 You can set a webhook address and Marzban will send the notifications to that address.

-the requests will be sent as a post request to the adress provided by `WEBHOOK_ADDRESS` with `WEBHOOK_SECRET` as `x-webhook-secret` in the headers.
+the requests will be sent as a post request to the adress provided by `webhook_url` with `webhook_secret` as `x-webhook-secret` in the headers.

 Example request sent from Marzban: